awsdocs/amazon-ec2-user-guide/doc_source/monitoring_mods.md

    }
    ```

-You can use your rule to generate a notification message with [Amazon SNS](http://docs.aws.amazon.com/sns/latest/dg/) or to invoke an [Lambda function](http://docs.aws.amazon.com/lambda/latest/dg/) in response to matching events\.
+You can use your rule to generate a notification message with [Amazon SNS](http://docs.aws.amazon.com/sns/latest/dg/) or to invoke a [Lambda function](http://docs.aws.amazon.com/lambda/latest/dg/) in response to matching events\.